-- We would also expect that any significant change is accompanied by an updated IE report, covering all the possible impacts of the change on all groups of Policyholders. - 5.13 One example of an amendments clause that can be used where a return to Court is expected is where the so-called '3i's test' is to be satisfied.
-This means it is 'impossible, impracticable or inequitable' to implement the terms of the Scheme without an amendment.
-In those circumstances, a return to Court would need to be accompanied by an IE report providing a view on the potential impact of the change on policyholders.
-The regulators should be notified in good time for them to consider making representations to, or being heard by, the Court. - 5.14 In some cases the draft Scheme allows for changes to be made in very specific circumstances.
-An example would be in long term business transfers where the Transferee expects to need to merge, close or split funds, either with-profits or unit-linked.
-In those cases we expect to see: - The Scheme to be as specific as possible about expected circumstances and/or limited to a particular known event so that the scope for the Transferee's judgement is appropriately limited. - This scope for judgement might be appropriate to allow the Transferee to adjust to future circumstances and events to ensure Policyholders are fairly treated.
-However, it should be specified in a way that limits any possible adverse or difficult to assess impacts on Policyholders at the time of transfer. - 5.15 Regarding sufficient protections for Policyholders in the event of such a change, Applicants should consider: - Whether the change itself is in Policyholders' interests.
+Transferee expects to need to merge, close or split funds, usually with-profits.
+In those cases we expect to see:

+- The Scheme to be as specific as possible about expected circumstances and/or limited to a particular known event so that the scope for the Transferee's judgement is appropriately limited. - This scope for judgement might be appropriate to allow the Transferee to adjust to future circumstances and events to ensure Policyholders are fairly treated.
+However, it should be specified in a way that limits any possible adverse or difficult to assess impacts on Policyholders at the time of transfer. - Confirmation that the merger, closure or splitting is permitted by the terms of the policies and does not make those terms more restrictive in a way that could be adverse to the interests of policyholders.
+If it is not clear and the applicant proposes to amend terms and conditions to permit these actions we would generally expect them to be amended in a way that is in the interests of policyholders (directly or indirectly).
+Any change would need to be clearly and prominently notified to policyholders. - 5.15 Regarding sufficient protections for Policyholders in the event of such a change, Applicants should consider: - Whether the change itself is in Policyholders' interests.
 One example is fund mergers where the fund size diminishes, once business has transferred out, to such a level that Policyholders may be adversely affected due to increased costs to maintain separate funds.
-However, it is not uncommon to see an optional fund size trigger as well as a compulsory minimum fund size trigger, to afford reasonable flexibility. - The IE report should comment on the impact to Policyholders and any material adverse effect to them. - Review by any appropriate independent governance arrangements within the Scheme, for example, any with-profits committee. - Pre-notification/non-objection of proposed changes to the regulators.
+However, it is not uncommon to see an optional fund size trigger as well as a compulsory minimum fund size trigger, to afford reasonable flexibility.
+Where funds become so small that merging with other funds with similar objectives has sound financial objectives but does not benefit policyholders because policyholder charges are fixed then we would question why some of the financial benefits of merger are not also passed on to policyholders, directly or indirectly. - Whether the IE report has properly and fully commented on the possible impact to Policyholders and any possible adverse effect to them.
+In some circumstances it may also be appropriate to require an Independent Expert's review at the time of the merger, closure or split, to ensure the interests of policyholders are sufficiently protected.
+For example, where the terms of the policies are not clear on the scope of the firm's contractual power, the transferee is afforded significant discretion by the Scheme and the implications for policyholders are potentially significant. - Whether the Scheme expressly requires that there is appropriate review of the merger, closure or split by any appropriate independent governance arrangements, for example, any with-profits committee. - Pre-notification/non-objection of proposed changes to the regulators.